-In the UAE, an employer may dismiss employees without cause.
-However, the cause is relevant to the employee's right to receive an end-of-ervice gratuity, which is generally due upon termination of an employment contract.
-A gratuity is not due if the employee's contract was terminated with cause or if the minimum period for continuous work stipulated in the Labour

-Law was not fulfilled.
+An employer in the UAE may dismiss employees without cause.
+However, the cause is relevant to the employee's right to receive an end-of-service gratuity, which is generally due upon termination of an employment contract.
+A gratuity is not due if the employee's contract is terminated with cause or if the minimum period for continuous work stipulated in the Labour Law was not fulfilled.
 An employment contract is terminated with cause in the situations provided for in Article 120 of the Labour Law.
 The gratuity is also due when the employee terminates the contract, provided certain requirements (such as length of employment) are fulfilled.
 For example, employees with limited-term contracts are not entitled to a gratuity if they terminate the contract before it expires unless they have completed five years of continuous service.